 This amount should be documented on the Financial Statement and supporting documents should provide proof that this amount is available for each semester.
 Students should be prepared to pay tuition, fees, housing costs, and purchase books at the time of registration.
 Proof of health insurance must also be provided prior to registration.

 Hill County Campus- All International students attending the Hill County Campus are required to live in the residence halls on campus during their first semester at Hill College.
 Any exception must be approved by the Dean of Students.

 - Pay $50 non-refundable resident hall room fee.
 This must be paid before an I-20 can be issued.

 - Pay $250 room deposit.
 This deposit is refundable at the end of residing in the residence halls if there are no damages to the room.

-Johnson County Campus or Burleson Center- Residence halls are not available at the Johnson County Campus or Burleson Center.
+Johnson County Campus or Burleson Higher Education Center- Residence halls are not available at the Johnson County Campus or Burleson Higher Education Center.
 All International students attending at these locations must reflect appropriate financial support for off-campus housing on the Financial Statement Form.

 - International students are only approved to enroll in academic degree programs.
 Students in academic degree programs must show proof of proficiency in reading, writing and mathematics.
 For more information on testing requirements, see Texas Success Initiative